ikodvanj/rxivistr/README.md

 Rxivist is developed and maintained by the Blekhman Lab at the University of Minnesota.
 It indexes articles from bioRxiv, a free preprint server by Cold Spring Harbor Laboratory.
-This package is a client for rxivist API and can be used to access metadata from:
+This package is a client for rxivist API and can be used to access:

   - Metadata on articles published on biorxiv, indexed in rxivist
   - Information about authors of the aforementioned articles